 According to known history it goes like this:

 The oral tradition is as follows: Egyptian priests – Solon – Dropides (Solon´s near friend and Plato´s great grandfather) – Critias the older (grandfather of) – Critias the Younger (uncle of) – Plato.
-Plato writes in the dialogue Critias a rather mythological narrative how Atlantis got its kings and leaders: The god Poseidon desired the woman Cleito, who lived alone in Atlantis (as her father and mother were dead), and they bred 5 pair of boy-twins.
+Plato writes in the dialogue Critias a rather mythological narrative how Atlantis got its king and leaders: The god Poseidon desired the woman Cleito, who lived alone in Atlantis (as her father and mother were dead), and they bred 5 pair of boy-twins.
 One was made a king and the rest were made leaders.
 Poseidon surrounded the hill where Cleito lived with still bigger rings of alternately water and soil in order to protect her.
 Now Plato tells how the inhabitants dug a canal from the outer ring of water to the ocean.
 It was 9 km. long, 93 m. wide and 31 m. deep!
 They also built the metropolis, harbour, docks, walls, the racetrack, sports grounds etc. He continues describing how Atlantis looked, its royal power, system of justice, its laws and its military.
 The minds of the kings were saturated with truth and grandeur.
 Finally Plato narrates how their good and just minds degenerates into covetousness and lust for power.
 This causes the god of gods Zeus to gather his associates in order to punish the Atlanteans.
 The account ends here.

 Part of it seems realistic, other parts unrealistic (for instance the dimensions of the canal), and some parts are mythology (Poseidon´s fertilization of Cleito).
-The dialogue Timaeus is far less informative than Critias.
+The dialogue Timaios is far less informative than Critias.
 Still I have chosen to quote them both.
 Either dialogue has the same narrator, Critias the Younger, who talks of Atlantis to Plato´s teacher Socrates.
-As the two narratives form part of a bigger text they have a special beginning.
+As the two narratives forms part of a bigger text they have a special beginning.
 English translation by Benjamin Jowett. – First Timaeus: